Göta Canal Cruise - treasured memories

-Embark at 9am and have the morning cruising the canal.
-Just after lunch is the first lock, Lilla Edet, followed by Trollhättan Locks.
+Private transfer to the port and embark at 9am.
+Have the morning cruising the canal and just after lunch is the first lock, Lilla Edet, followed by Trollhättan Locks.
 In late afternoon, we enter the Lake Vånern, 44 metres above sea level, Sweden’s largest lake and the third largest lake in Europe, after the Ladoga and Onega lakes in Russia.

 Our ship passes Läckö Castle, which was built in 1298 as a bishop’s residence.
 Its golden age was during the reign of Magnus Gabriel de la Gardie, who transformed it into a baroque castle in 1652.
 You will be needing a late glass of wine on the deck for this castle as we pass by around 11pm, remembering that there are long summer nights.